Greetings!

 Greetings – Welcome to the Poudre Paddler Permit Party, our annual PPPP:

-In 2025, the Permit Party is on Thursday, January 16th at the Fort Collins Senior Center from 6:00-9:00 pm.
+In 2026 the party will be Tuesday, January 20, 4-7 pm, at Fort Collins’ Downtown Library.
 You may attend in person or on Zoom.

 Let’s begin.
 Is there anyone new to our approach to the PPPP?
 If so, we hope you have read over the River Descriptions and Permit How-To’s on the website.

-There is a Google Docs Sheet for you to sign-up.
+There is a Google Docs Sheet (Spreadsheet) for you to sign-up.

-The Process: Most river permit lotteries allow you to apply until January 31st, exceptions being the Smith River in Montana…
+The Process: Most river permit lotteries allow you to apply until January 31st, an exception being the Smith River in Montana, which is usually open until Feb 15.

 So we meet to get an idea and form a list of who wants to go on what river this season.
-This forms a group to apply; we agree that if anyone in that group scores a permit, the others in the group that applied are invited as well.
+This forms a group to apply for that permit; we agree that if anyone in that group scores a permit, the others in the group that applied are invited as well, subject to ability level.

 Now..the Rivers!
 We hope you have read their descriptions in the Permit part of the Poudre Paddlers website.

-In 2025, the Permit Party is on Thursday, January 16th at the Fort Collins Senior Center from 6:00-9:00 pm.
+In 2026 the party will be Tuesday, January 20, 4-7 pm, at Fort Collins’ Downtown Library.
 You may attend in person or on Zoom.

 Let’s begin.
 Is there anyone new to our approach to the PPPP?
 If so, we hope you have read over the River Descriptions and Permit How-To’s on the website.

-There is a Google Docs Sheet for you to sign-up.
+There is a Google Docs Sheet (Spreadsheet) for you to sign-up.

-The Process: Most river permit lotteries allow you to apply until January 31st, exceptions being the Smith River in Montana…
+The Process: Most river permit lotteries allow you to apply until January 31st, an exception being the Smith River in Montana, which is usually open until Feb 15.

 So we meet to get an idea and form a list of who wants to go on what river this season.
-This forms a group to apply; we agree that if anyone in that group scores a permit, the others in the group that applied are invited as well.
+This forms a group to apply for that permit; we agree that if anyone in that group scores a permit, the others in the group that applied are invited as well, subject to ability level.

 Now..the Rivers!
 We hope you have read their descriptions in the Permit part of the Poudre Paddlers website.